 Police from different parts of the globe have managed to come up with not one, but several proven effective ways to bust criminals as they aim to get the situation under control.

 Hacking turns out to be among the most effective ways of identifying Dark Web users.
-In 2015, the authorities seized the large child pornography website, Playpen.
+In 2015, the authorities seized the large child pornographic website, Playpen.

 They made use of agency deployed malware to harvest thousands of real IP addresses that potentially belonged to criminals.

 Though not every lead results to a conviction, over 135 has been charged in the US to date.

 Armed with an IP, cops simply need to subpoena the respective ISP or datacenter to acquire customer details, get a warrant, and do a raid.

 Going undercover is now not all about disguising or growing beards and wearing eyeglasses, but involves getting deep into the internet and penetrating Dark Web organizations.